 (KLMT is 4,095′ to be exact, but who cares, it’s close enough)

 This also works for lower altitudes:

 Step 1.
-Take your current altitude: 5500′
+Take your current altitude: 5500 feet.

 Step 3.
 Multiply it by 3

 It also doesn’t matter in the grand scheme of things.
 You need a ballpark figure for two reasons.

 Most of the time controllers will start you down but then level you off at different altitudes.
-They know their airspace, they will usually give you the altitudes that support a reasonable descent.
+Traffic or other factors will determine what happens once you start down.